emilyst/hid-nx-dkms/README.md

 Status
 ------

-This driver should be considered beta-quality and not production-ready (for whatever value of "production" applies to Nintendo controllers).
+This driver should be considered experimental.

+It ought to be stable enough for day-to-day use, and it maintains compatbility for the Nintendo Switch Joy-Cons and Pro Controller.
+However, its various features, inputs, device names, and so on may still be subject to change.

 Supported controllers